sam-laskowski/rtstt_eng_to_mandarin/README.md

 # Forked changes

-if one mac make sure to also install portaudio
+if on mac make sure to also install portaudio

 ```
 brew install portaudio